Sports Coach Logo Sports Coach Training Principles Fitness Components

 My golden rule about learning is that it does not matter if you read a book, participate in a conference, search the web, or talk to another coach.
 Try to pick up at least one new idea each time.

 If you are a good player, you improve by correcting small details, e.g. on the forehand.
-This might be a small adjustment of the racquet angle.
+It might be a slight adjustment of the racquet angle.
 The same approach applies to developing your coaching skills.

-If you are new to coaching tennis, you may read books about coaching and tennis and in the process, take many notes.
+If you are new to coaching tennis, you may read books about coaching and tennis and take many notes.
 Year by year, book by book, you will find you take fewer notes because of the knowledge you have gained over the years.

-I encourage every coach to learn something new every day, and it does not matter if you have 2 or 20 years of experience.
-Even one small idea could be the start of a new drill/methodology/approach.
-The better you are as a coach, the better your players will be.
+I encourage every coach to learn something new every day, whether they have 2 or 20 years of experience.
+Even one small idea could start a new drill/methodology/approach.
+The better you are as a coach, your players will be better.

-To help a player improve his or her game, a coach should suggest the right equipment.
-Using a tennis ball machine, for example, can help a player improve their accuracy and speed.
+A coach should suggest the right equipment to help players improve their game.
+For example, a tennis ball machine can help a player improve their accuracy and speed.

 Motivation